 - The responsibility for the care and rearing of the child by each parent in the past.

 Some of these points can be a bit confusing.
 The best thing you can do to help you sift through all this legal-ese is to secure the services of an experienced family law attorney.
 At Stanley-Wallace, our attorneys have years of experience helping the judge to determine what is in the best interest of the child based on these 14 considerations.

 The important thing to know is that the court will not make its decision based on just one of these factors.
 Judges take all of these factors into consideration, granting weight to each one on a case-by-case basis.

 However, the potential for child abuse can often be the determining factor.
 Article 134 goes on to state that if there is a history of either parent committing family violence, the court must come to a decision based on RS 9:341 and RS 9:364.

 Those two statutes essentially mean that the court must restrict visitation and custody rights if a parent is proven to be abusive.
 So, while the court is usually able to decide the best interest of the child on a subjective, case-by-case basis, if there is a history of abuse or violence, the visitation and custody rights of that parent must be restricted.

 Hire a Louisiana family law attorney today

 We know how stressful it is to go through a custody battle in court — especially because all you want is what’s best for your child.
 At Stanley-Wallace Law, we can walk you through all of the complicated legal jargon to help you make sure that your rights as a parent or guardian are respected, and that your child gets the family life that they need.
-Contact us today to schedule a free consultation.
+Contact us today to schedule a consultation.